-Parking Charges and Bus Lane Charges Recovery
+Appendix (vi) Parking Charges and Bus Lane Charges Recovery

 - 1. In the case of parking and bus lane charges a Notice to Owner is sent to the registered keeper advising that payment is due within 28 days.
-Should payment not be received within this timescale the debt is increased by 50% and a Charge Certificate is issued. - 2.
-Following the issue of a Charge Certificate the customer has 14 days to settle the debt before it is passed to the Sheriff Officer for collection.
+Should payment not be received within this timescale the debt is increased by £30.00 and a Charge Certificate is issued. - Following the issue of a Charge Certificate the customer has 14 days to settle the debt before it can be passed to the Sheriff Officer for collection.
 The Charge Certificate has the same status as an extract registered decree and contains authority for immediate enforcement by officers of the court. - 3.
-The Council works proactively with relevant agencies to recover penalties from overseas drivers. - 4.
-The Sheriff Officer has the authority under legislation to collect debt by: - Attachment and auction of effects (usually vehicle) owned by debtor. - Attachment of Earnings deductions are made from the debtor's salary at a rate determined by legislation. - Attachment on Bank Account Funds may be attached from Debtor's bank account. - Money Attachment Allows seizure of money belonging to debtor at business premises. - Bankruptcy/Liquidation The Council may petition for bankruptcy/liquidation to meet the outstanding debt. - Inhibition Order Prevents debtor from selling any property prior to payment of outstanding debt. - 5.
-If, at any stage, the charge is disputed the case will be put on hold until the matter is resolved.
-The target for resolution is within 10 working days.
-Where this is not possible an acknowledgment letter will be sent extending the timeframe
+The council works proactively with relevant agencies to recover penalties from overseas drivers. - 4.
+The Sheriff Officer has the authority under legislation to collect debt by: - Attachment and auction of effects (usually vehicle) owned by debtor. - Attachment of Earnings deductions are made from the debtor's salary at a rate determined by legislation. - Attachment of Bank Account Funds may be attached from Debtor's bank account. - Money Attachment Allows seizure of money belonging to debtor at business premises. - Bankruptcy/Liquidation The Council may petition for bankruptcy/liquidation to meet the outstanding debt. - Inhibition Order Prevents debtor from selling any property prior to payment of outstanding debt. - 5.
+If, at any stage the charge is disputed the case will be put on hold until the matter is resolved.
+The target for resolution is within 15 working days.